Watson-Personal-Assistant/developer/_content/expertise/deploy-to-bluemix.md

 },
 ```

-Now that you have successfully created your first Hello World expertise you should try creating your own Expertise.
+Now that you have successfully created your first Hello World skill you should try creating your own skill.

 > **What next?** Learn how to use the [Knowledge and Rules components]({{site.baseurl}}/knowledge/what-is-kr)